With the 2018/19 now consigned to the record books, Nottingham Forest must look forwards rather than backwards.

 As usual at the City Ground, the campaign didn’t go without incident and lots of stories emerged from the rollercoaster ride of a season.

-Seat Pitch continues with a new feature called ‘Stories of the Season’ which will encapsulate the highs and lows of the campaign just gone…
+Seat Pitch kicks off a new feature called ‘Stories of the Season’ which will encapsulate the highs and lows of the campaign just gone…